 Barcelona is full of hotels, guesthouses and hostels.
 Expect to pay slightly higher prices than other parts of Western Europe due to the high demand, particularly during the summer.
 Though no more than other big cities like London or Amsterdam.
 Bear in mind that there has been a lot of discontent amongst locals about the likes of Airbnb due to rising rental prices.
 The city has in fact been cracking down on these.
 So make your own decision about where to stay and ensure it is abiding with city laws.

 There are of course many other things to do in Barcelona!
 Al those that I’ve listed here are just my personal highlights.
 For example the Picasso museum is a good option if you are an art lover.
 Time is of course a constraint, it’s surprising just how long it takes to see everything in the city!
 So if you are limited then it’s wise to prioritise!

 As mentioned Barcelona is infamous for pickpockets.
 Don’t get too paranoid though, just follow precautions and know the signs.
 For example don’t get distracted by street performers on Las Ramblas, that’s a popular trick they use.
 And watch out for people bumping into you on the metro, in fact if you feel like a crowd is gathering around you step back and take the next one.
 Barcelona is actually one of the safest cities in the world in terms of other crimes, so hopefully your trip should be problem free!

 I hope you have enjoyed this list of ’12 things to do in Barcelona’.
 If you are interested in other European cities I have produced other guides, such as for Athens and Rome.
 Use the menu to find more!

-The featured image for this post is Casa Milá.
-It may not show in mobile versions.
+The featured image for this post is of Casa Milá.